rupol/Front-End/README.md

-# Save the Animals App
+# Key Conservation App

 > Save the Animals connects conservation supporters with the causes they care most about.

-This is an app designed during a Lambda School build week.
+This is a new release of an app originally designed during a Lambda School build week.

 #### Product Canvas: